gorkemtig/README.md/README.md

 # Welcome to My GitHub Profile!

 ## About Me
-I'm [Your Name], a passionate learner and explorer in the world of information technology.
+I'm Gorkem, a passionate learner and explorer in the world of information technology.
 I am particularly interested in how cloud computing and GitHub can revolutionize project management and collaborative work.

 ### My Interests
 - **Cloud Computing**: Utilizing platforms like AWS and Azure for scalable solutions.